Support to Dialogue Forums

 How to coordinate with other actors/Which other stakeholders to involve?

-Strengthening Impact through Synergy: It is important to align grassroots efforts with regional and national efforts to ensure consistency and strengthen impact.
-This coherence ensures that community-level dialogues are not only addressing local issues but also contributing to broader national peace-building objectives.
+Strengthening impact through synergy: It is important to align grassroots efforts with regional and national efforts to ensure consistency and strengthen impact.
+This coherence ensures that community-level dialogues are not only addressing local issues but also contributing to broader national peacebuilding objectives.
 Consistent messaging helps unify efforts across different levels, reducing the risk of conflicting narratives that can undermine trust.

-Leveraging Existing Dialogue Forums and Networks: Regional and national bodies often have established dialogue forums and networks that can serve as valuable platforms for grassroots initiatives.
+Leveraging existing dialogue forums and networks: Regional and national bodies often have established dialogue forums and networks that can serve as valuable platforms for grassroots initiatives.
 By linking local dialogues to these larger frameworks, grassroots efforts can gain access to wider audiences, including policymakers and influential stakeholders.
 This connection also helps facilitate the sharing of best practices and lessons learned, enhancing the overall quality of dialogue processes.

 7.